Josh Francis - F2 Staff

 We do this through a peer facilitated informal safe social space as it’s most empowering and accessible to young people.

-The Freedom Centre along with partner organisations is conducting a survey to improve services for Trans* young people.
+The Freedom Centre, along with partner organisations, recently conducted a survey to improve services for Trans* young people.

 M Clinic is Perth’s only sexual health clinic that caters exclusively to men who have sex with men.
 M Clinic is an appointment only clinic that provides free, confidential, non-judgemental STI testing & treatment.